WelfzTwingoFurs/WegTek3D/README.md

 -No sound;
 -Z-sorting limited to entire polygon, nearby/touching/clipping objects innacurate;
 -Camera-edge culling only checks if all vertices are off-screen;
--Extreme texture distortion up-close;
+-Extreme texture distortion up-close when UV-mapped;
--Clipping intervenes with texturing;
+-Clipping intervenes with UV-mapped texturing;
 -No camera-edge clipping (polygon pieces outside screen still render);
 -No world culling (polygons fully behind others still render);
 -Draw distance innacurate to value depending on Angles FOV;